Skip to content

 Tip

-Since kerberos already has built-in encryption, this option isn't necessary to secure data sent over the network.
+Since Kerberos already has built-in encryption, this option isn't necessary to secure data sent over the network.

 3. Enter the Domain Name, Key Distribution Center Address/Hostname, and Service Principal Name.
 You can get these from your Active Directory administrator.